History of the Middle East: Second Intifada (2000–2005)

-Al-Qaeda and the Iraq War (2001–2011)
+Start of the war on terror (2001–2011)

 In 1988, Osama bin Laden—an Islamist, pan-Islamist, and jihadist of the wealthy bin Laden family which had connections to the Saudi royal family—founded al-Qaeda, a militant terrorist organization.
 In 1996 and 1998, he declared war on the U.S. in response to their foreign policy in the Middle East, such as their permanent military presence in countries like Saudi Arabia.
-On 11 September 2001 ("9/11"), al-Qaeda launched a series of major terrorist attacks on various targets in the U.S., killing almost 3000 people.
+On 11 September 2001 (9/11), al-Qaeda launched coordinated terrorist attacks targeting various U.S. landmarks, killing almost 3,000 people.
 U.S. president George W. Bush launched a "war on terror" against terrorist organizations worldwide, including al-Qaeda and their supporters.
 The U.S. invaded Afghanistan to find bin Laden and dissolve the Taliban government which was harboring al-Qaeda in the country.
 In 2002, Bush proclaimed that Iraq, Iran, and North Korea constituted an "axis of evil" which supported anti-American terrorism.
 His administration worked to falsely tie Iraq to 9/11, and claim that Iraq, too, was harboring al-Qaeda.
 This was while the U.S. maintained relations with Saudi Arabia, who have been more credibly accused of working with the perpetrators of 9/11.